jwillemsen/daikin_onecta/readme.md

 # Daikin Residential for Altherma 3

 This work is inspired from Rospogrigio [daikin_residential](https://github.com/rospogrigio/daikin_residential) integration and modified to support Daikin Altherma 3 Heat Pump.
-This integration can coexisting with the daiking_residential integration.
+This integration can coexist with the daiking_residential integration.

 This integration is maintained by [@speleolontra](https://github.com/speleolontra) and [@jwillemsen](https://github.com/jwillemsen).